-Q: Is living together before marriage a good test of marital compatibility?
+Is living together before marriage a good test of marital compatibility?
 My boyfriend and I both come from broken homes, and want to make sure we don’t end up divorced like our parents.

-A: There are many well-intended couples who believe that living together before marrying is a good way to find out whether they have what it takes to build a strong marriage.
+Answer: Many well-intended couples believe that living together before marrying is a good way to find out whether they have what it takes to build a strong marriage.
 Intuitively speaking, it seems to make sense that a “test drive” will provide all the information needed to predict marital success or failure.
 Unfortunately, when stacked against the facts, the exact opposite is true.
 The best research indicates that couples who live together before marriage have a 50 per cent higher divorce rate than those who don’t.
 These couples also have higher rates of domestic violence and are more likely to become involved in sexual affairs.
 If a cohabiting couple gets pregnant, there is a high probability that the man will abandon the relationship within two years, leaving a single mum to raise a fatherless child.

 A far better alternative to the one you’re considering is premarital counselling.
-The very best way to test your compatibility for marriage is to date for at least one year before engagement while participating in a structured counselling program that includes psychological testing.
+The best way to test your compatibility for marriage is to date for at least one year before engagement while participating in a structured counselling program that includes psychological testing.

 © 2018 Focus on the Family.
 All rights reserved.
 Used by permission.